irisonwa/OpenOcean/README.md

 ## Title

-Open Ocean with Schooling Fish – Focus on animating the behavior of large schools of fish, with predators interacting.
+"Open Ocean with Schooling Fish – Focus on animating the behavior of large schools of fish, with predators interacting."

+An underwater environment simulation using boids in OpenGL.
+Contains different animated fish models that interact with each other and anemone around the sea floor.

 ### Content
 Contains:
+- Predator and prey behaviour
 - Instancing via `glMultiDrawElementsIndrect`
 - GPU parellisation via compute shaders (and an unused implementation of a CPU octree)
 - GPU-processed animations for all fish